ibm-cloud-docs/dl/dl-cli-plugin.md

 `--type VALUE`
 :   Specify the status to retrieve.
 One of `bgp`|`bfd`|`link`.

-`--output VALUE`
+`--output`
-:   Specify the output format.
-Only JSON is supported.
+:   The output format.
+Currently, `json` is the only supported value.

 `--help|-h`
 :   Get help on this command.